-A financial health check can help you determine whether there is any area for improvement when it comes to your finances.
 A financial health check is about putting some time aside to look at what your current financial and services providers are charging and offering you, as well as creating or reviewing your budget and financial goals.

 Start with reviewing your current financial and service providers and products.
 Here are four steps to consider:

 1. Ask your current providers to help you review your products and services, including the price.
 Check you are not paying for a product that offers more than what you need.